 During the third year, students in certain divisions will be required to present as part of a seminar series.
 Students will be notified of their presentation timeline by the division secretary or by those faculty managing the seminar series.
-Additionally, after students complete the candidacy exam, they must meet with their advisory committee annually to complete the post-candidacy progress report.
-The focus of this report is to discuss goals and progress on the road to publication and graduation and it must be completed by May 31st of every year.
+Additionally, after students complete the candidacy exam, they must meet with their advisory committee annually to complete the post-candidacy progress report (PCPR).
+The focus of this report is to discuss goals and progress on the road to publication and graduation and it must be completed by each year.

 Biochemistry Research Presentation